 The footage shown in the top image was substituted with the footage shown on the bottom,

-having to produce different DVD masters for different countries, Europe and Australia received the same cut UK version on DVD as well, since those regions use the same PAL video format as the UK.
-The American Region 1 DVD, to name but one exception, was
+by not having to produce different DVD masters for different countries, Europe and Australia received the same cut UK version on DVD as well, since those regions use the same PAL video format as the UK.
+The American Region 1 DVD, to name but one

 The UK, Europe and Australia